MOxUnit/MOcov/README.md

 ### Use with travis-ci and Shippable
 MOcov can be used with the [Travis-ci] and [Shippable] services for continuous integration testing.
 This is achieved by setting up a `travis.yml` file.
 Due to recursiveness issues, MOcov cannot use these services to generate coverage reports for itself; but for an example, see the [MOxUnit .travis.yml] file.

 ### Compatibility notes
 - Because GNU Octave 3.8 and 4.0 do not support `classdef` syntax, 'old-style' object-oriented syntax is used for the class definitions.

+### Limitations
+- The 'file' method uses a very simple parser, which may not work as expected in all cases.
+- Currently there is only support to generate coverage reports for files in a single directory (and its subdirectory).

 ### Contact